Michael-Wayne-Wells/store-k8s-microservice/README.md

 server-side rendered React and Next.JS based application.

 ### Backend:
-utilizes event-based architecture, was written in Typescript, and built with Node, Nats Streamin Service, Express, Redis, and MongoDB.
+utilizes event-based architecture, was written in Typescript, and built with Node, Nats Streaming Service, Express, Redis, and MongoDB.

 ### Infastructure
 Each service of this application is containerized with Docker and runs on separate Kubernetes Deployments.